All docs

 Schedule

-7 attempts total — the initial send plus 6 retries — over roughly 24 hours.
+Eight attempts total - the initial send plus up to seven retries - with exponential backoff between failures.

-After attempt 7, we mark the delivery as failed and stop.
+After the final attempt, we mark the delivery as failed and stop.
 Failed deliveries stay in the delivery log and you can replay any of them manually.

 What counts as failure